MJWyattCyber/MJWyattCyber.github.io/_posts/2020-25-06-Azure-Users-And-Groups-Part-two-RBAC.md

 # Custom roles

 In the event that the built-in roles don't suit your needs then you may have to create a custom role, Microsoft recommend that where possible you utilise the built-in roles as there are a few that cover most tasks.
 However, if a custom role is the way to go then it's recommended you copy the built-in role that is closest to achieving your intended outcome.
-As with all things Azure the roles are defined in jSon and made of 'Actions' and 'NotActions' essentially Actions say what you can't do and NotActions say what you can not.
+As with all things Azure the roles are defined in json and made of 'Actions' and 'NotActions' essentially Actions say what you can't do and NotActions say what you can not.
 So for example, the Contributor role has * in it's 'Actions' settings stating it can do anything, then it has 'NotActions' denoting that it can't:

  - Delete Roles
  - Create Roles